What Are Good Majors for Aspiring Occupational Therapists?

 Possible Majors for Aspiring Occupational Therapists

-To be admitted to an occupational therapy master's degree program, you'll typically need to have completed undergraduate coursework in abnormal psychology, sociology, anatomy, human physiology, biology and general statistics.
+To be admitted to an occupational therapy master's degree program, you'll typically need to have completed a bachelor's degree in abnormal psychology, sociology, anatomy, human physiology, biology and general statistics.
 You could major or minor in any of these subjects or enroll in a pre-occupational therapy program.
 Not all schools offer pre-occupational therapy programs, but you can plan a curriculum centered around a related major to prepare you for an occupational therapy master's degree program.

 Some schools offer bachelor's-to-master's degree programs in occupational therapy.
 You can pursue an undergraduate major in one area, such as occupational studies, health science or interdisciplinary studies, while simultaneously completing your first year of graduate coursework.
 The following undergraduate majors can also prepare you for a master's degree program:

 Important Facts About The Career Field

 |Licensure||After earning a master's degree, must pass exam administered by the National Board for Certification in Occupational Therapists|

 |Median Pay (2014)||$78,810 (for all occupational therapists)|

 |Similar Occupations||Occupational therapy assistants and aides, athletic trainers, exercise physiologists, physical therapists, recreational therapists|

 Whether you enroll in a pre-occupational therapy program or major in a related science, courses that teach you about how the human body works and therapeutic procedures for its rehabilitation can prepare you for a career as an occupational therapist.
 In addition to physiological and physical instruction, classes that cover communication and leadership training teach you how to provide corrective and healthy interaction with patients.